-About the LEP
+About The LEP

-Used in combination with MCINTOSHFORMS™, which uses regexes and particular grammatical forms (letters, words, phrases, or punctuation) to highlight grammatical constituents, grammatical forms, and grammatical functions within a document, the LEP helps ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.
+Used in combination with a grammatical method called MCINTOSHFORMS™, which uses regular expressions (regexes) and/or grammatical forms (letters, words, phrases, and punctuation) to isolate grammatical constituents and grammatical functions within a MS Word document, the LEP helps ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.

 How the LEP works

-The LEP is divided into two parts:
+The LEP is divided into three parts:

-- Orthography – addresses the shape and readability (coordination, punctuation)
+- Shape: Orthography (hyphenation and punctuation)

 The LEP demonstrates that grammar influences diction, and as such utilizes the process-method of McIntoshLinguistics to help ensure your edit will result in the construction of a highly readable (close reading) and grammatically sound (effective writing) literary manuscript.

-Objective of the LEP
+Purpose of The LEP

 The LEP in combination with MCINTOSHFORMS™ helps you analyze/review your literary manuscript through the lens of syntax, shape, and readability.
 The LEP identifies some of the most integral operatives (words, phrases, clauses, and punctuation) involved in constructing a highly readable and semantically sound literary manuscript.
 While the LEP focuses on the editing process, it also reinforces the importance of the writer’s taking it upon himself or herself to study every nuance and aspect of English, should he or she want to be further empowered to tell stories that delve into the very psychology of its characters, milieu, and narrative devices.